Analysis: The tax bill was the easy part. The next debate could be much uglier.

 House Minority Leader Nancy Pelsoi went as far as to call the bill “Armageddon.”

-“I think the bill problem with it is it increases deficits by at least $1 trillion, largely to finance a giant tax cut for the wealthy and corporations,” said Lily Batchelder, a tax law professor at New York University and former Obama administration official.
+“I think the big problem with it is it increases deficits by at least $1 trillion, largely to finance a giant tax cut for the wealthy and corporations,” said Lily Batchelder, a tax law professor at New York University and former Obama administration official.

-Democrats might not have a chance to do so unless they recapture the White House in 2020, but there is precedent – President Obama and congressional Republicans agreed to end the George W. Bush tax cuts for the wealthiest Americans in a fiscal pact forged on New Year’s Eve 2012.
+Democrats might not have a chance to restore some of those taxes unless they recapture the White House in 2020, but there is precedent – President Obama and congressional Republicans agreed to end the George W. Bush tax cuts for the wealthiest Americans in a fiscal pact forged on New Year’s Eve 2012.

 Still, asking Americans to stomach spending cuts or tax hikes can prove difficult.
 Technically-speaking the tax-cut legislation is supposed to trigger an equivalent amount of spending cuts under a congressional rule enacted in 2010 out of concern for the mushrooming federal debt.
 Congress is widely expected to wave the rule.